ssavvides/homomorphic-c/README.md

     - Paillier-BN – using the `BIGNUM` primitive of the [openSSL](https://www.openssl.org/) library
     - Paillier-GMP – using the `mpz` primitive of the [GMP](https://gmplib.org/) library and using [this repo](https://github.com/camillevuillaume/Paillier-GMP) as a reference

-In some cases multiple encryption/decryption are explored.
+In some cases multiple encryption/decryption implementations are explored.
 - For all versions of ElGamal and Paillier, we implement `encrypt_pre` versions of encryption which assumes a random value has been pre-computed.
 - For all versions of Paillier we also implement the `g = n + 1` optimization and the decryption based on the Chinese Remainder Theorem `decrypt_crt`.
 - For the `BN` and `GMP` versions of ElGamal and Paillier, support for negative numbers is added.
 The BigDigits library does not support negative numbers.